Glossary

 Learn more

 A Tensor Processing Unit (TPU) is a custom-designed machine learning accelerator developed by Google specifically for neural network workloads.
-These specialized processors are engineered to dramatically speed up and scale up machine learning operations, particularly for inference and training tasks.
-TPUs are designed to handle the complex mathematical computations involved in artificial intelligence, offering significant performance improvements over CPUs and GPUs for certain types of machine learning models.
+These specialized processors, a type of application-specific integrated circuit (ASIC), are engineered to dramatically speed up and scale up machine learning operations, particularly for inference and training tasks.
+TPUs are designed to handle the complex mathematical computations involved in artificial intelligence (AI), offering significant performance improvements over Central Processing Units (CPUs) and often Graphics Processing Units (GPUs) for certain types of machine learning models.
+They are particularly effective for large-scale computations common in deep learning.

-A TPU is an application-specific integrated circuit (ASIC) designed from the ground up for the unique demands of machine learning, especially deep learning.
-Unlike general-purpose processors like CPUs or even GPUs which are versatile and can handle a wide array of tasks, TPUs are purpose-built to excel at tensor computations, the fundamental mathematical operations in neural networks.
-Tensors are multi-dimensional arrays that represent data in machine learning models, and TPUs are optimized to perform tensor algebra at high speed and efficiency.
-This specialization allows TPUs to execute machine learning tasks, like training complex models or performing fast inference, much more rapidly than CPUs and in many cases, more efficiently than GPUs.
-To understand more about the underlying computations, you can explore resources on deep learning and neural networks.
+A TPU is built from the ground up for the unique demands of machine learning (ML).
+Unlike general-purpose processors like CPUs or even GPUs which handle a wider array of tasks, TPUs are purpose-built to excel at tensor computations—the fundamental mathematical operations within neural networks (NNs).
+Tensors are multi-dimensional arrays representing data in ML models, and TPUs are optimized to perform large-scale matrix multiplications and other tensor algebra at high speed and energy efficiency.
+This specialization allows TPUs to execute ML tasks much more rapidly than CPUs and, in many scenarios, more efficiently than GPUs, especially when working with frameworks like TensorFlow for which they were initially optimized.
+Support for other frameworks like PyTorch is also available, broadening their usability.
+You can learn more about the specifics from the Google Cloud TPU Introduction.

 Applications of TPUs

-TPUs are used extensively in various applications, particularly those powered by Google services and increasingly in broader AI and ML domains.
-Some key applications include:
+TPUs are used extensively across various applications, particularly those powered by Google services and increasingly in broader AI and ML domains accessible via platforms like Google Cloud.
+Key applications include:

 Read all